Perfusionists

 5. Demonstrate oral and written competency in English as required by the Board.

 The application process, on average, may take 3 ‐ 6 weeks.
-However, the process may take longer depending on the individual applicant's circumstance or if the individual does not provide the required documentation on a timely basis.
+However, the process may take longer if the individual's circumstances are complex or if the individual does not provide the required documentation on a timely basis.

-1. Completion of a reinstatement application pdf approved by the Board.
+1. Completion of a reinstatement application supplied by the Board.

 2. Payment of a reinstatement fee.